 How To Start A Fitness Blog – Summary

 These five simple steps outline exactly how to start a fitness blog from scratch.
 Here’s a quick summary overview of the entire process…

 - Define your goal – Why do you want to know how to start a fitness blog?
 What’s the ultimate purpose or goal?

 - Pick a niche – Differentiate your fitness blog by specialising in something.

 - Brainstorm fitness blog ideas – Spend 10 minutes writing down every idea you can think of, from general themes to specific articles.

 - Set up the site – Use Wix or Bluehost to get your domain and hosting sorted, then choose a design template.

 - Create your content – Work through your prioritised list of ideas from step #3 and add images using your own photos, Canva, or Depositphotos.

-Now you know exactly how to start a fitness blog for your gym, PT business, or online venture.
+Now you know exactly how to start a fitness blog for your gym, personal training business, or online venture.
 Following these simple steps will ensure you’re up and running in no time and with minimal fuss.
-For more tips and tricks on how to start a fitness blog, check out the related articles below…